-When a general service cost center has a negative direct cost balance on Worksheet B, Part I, column O and the negative balance becomes positive through the cost allocation process, adjust the amount of capital-related cost determined on Worksheet B, Parts II and III for that general cost center to reflect the amount allocated on Worksheet B, Part I. Determine the adjusted amounts of capital-related cost allocated on Worksheet B, Parts II and III, by dividing the capital-related cost by the total indirect cost allocated to the specific cost center on Worksheet B, Part I. (Do not include the negative direct cost.)
+When a general service cost center has a negative direct cost balance on Worksheet B, Part I, column 0 and the negative balance becomes positive through the cost allocation process, adjust the amount of capital-related cost determined on Worksheet B, Part II for that general cost center to reflect the amount allocated on Worksheet B, Part I. Determine the adjusted amounts of capital-related cost allocated on Worksheet B, Part II, by dividing the capital-related cost by the total indirect cost allocated to the specific cost center on Worksheet B, Part I. (Do not include the negative direct cost.)
 Then multiply that ratio by the net amount allocated on Worksheet B, Part I for that specific cost center.
-For cross footing purposes, enter the adjusted capital-related costs on the first line of the column and the differences between the total capital-related cost and the adjusted capital-related cost on line 102 of Worksheet B, Part II and Worksheet B, Part III.
-This enables column 4A, line 103 to cross foot to column 27, line 103.
+For cross footing purposes, enter the adjusted capital-related costs on the first line of the column and the differences between the total capital-related cost and the adjusted capital-related cost on line 201 of Worksheet B, Part II.
+This enables column 2A, line 202 to cross foot to column 26, line 202, if no intern and resident cost or post step-down adjustments are identified in column 25.
+Otherwise column 2A, line 202 will crossfoot to line 24.

-After all the capital-related costs of the general service cost centers have been allocated on Worksheet B, Parts II and III, enter in column 25 the sum of columns 4A through 24 for lines 25 through 102.
+After all the capital-related costs of the general service cost centers have been allocated on Worksheet B, Part II, enter in column 24 the sum of columns 2A through 23 for lines 30 through 201.

-When an adjustment to expenses is required after cost allocation, show the amount applicable to each cost center in column 26 of Worksheet B, Parts II and III.
+When an adjustment to expenses is required after cost allocation, show the amount applicable to each cost center in column 25 of Worksheet B, Part II.
 Submit a supporting worksheet showing the computation of the adjustment in addition to completing Worksheet B-2.

 Adjustments to expenses which may be required after cost allocation include (1) the allocation of available costs between the certified portion and the noncertified portion of a distinct part provider and (2) costs attributable to unoccupied beds of a hospital with a restrictive admission policy.
-(See HCFA Pub.
-15-I, §§2342-2344.3.)
+(See CMS Pub.
+15-1, §§2342-2344.3.)

-After the adjustments have been made on Worksheet B, Parts II and III, column 26, adjust the amounts in column 25 by the amounts in column 26 and extend the net balances to column 27 for each line.
-The total costs entered in column 27, line 103 must equal the total costs entered in column 4A, line 103.
+After the adjustments have been entered on Worksheet B, Part II, column 25, subtract the amounts in column 25 from the amounts in column 24, and enter the resulting amounts in column 26 for each line.
+The total costs entered in column 26, line 202 must equal the total costs entered in column 2A, line 202, if no intern and resident cost or post step-down adjustments are identified in column 25, otherwise column 2A, line 202 will equal line 24.

-On Worksheet B, Parts II and III, columns 20 through 24, lines 25 through 99 are shaded because the full amount of nonphysician anesthetists and medical education costs is obtained from Worksheet B, Part I, columns 19 through 24.
-Enter these amounts on line 101 for cross footing purposes.
-For example, if column 21 is subscripted for additional education cost centers qualifying as educational pass through costs (see the instructions for Worksheet A, lines 21 through 24), the subscripted column(s) must be shaded similarly to columns 21 through 24.
+On Worksheet B, Part II, columns 19 through 23, lines 30 through 194 are shaded because the full amount of nonphysician anesthetists and medical education costs is obtained from Worksheet B, Part I, columns 19 through 23.
+Enter these amounts on line 200 for cross footing purposes.
+If column 20 is subscripted for additional education cost centers qualifying as educational pass through costs (see the instructions for Worksheet A, lines 20 through 23), the subscripted column(s) must be shaded similarly to column 20.
+Rev. 2